-It’s never too early to start planning for the ultimate foodie Christmas, especially when certain festive treats need to mature to be at their best.
-Here are 5 things we’re making now in preparation for the tastiest day of the year.
+Here at The Happy Foodie, we’re of the belief that it’s never too early to start planning for the ultimate Christmas, especially when certain festive treats need time to mature in order to be at their best.
+Here are five things we’re making now in preparation for the most food-centric day of the year.

-Everyone knows that a good, rich Christmas cake needs to be made quite some time in advance.
-With pecan nuts, ground almonds and a generous glug of bourbon, Nigella Lawson’s Traditional Christmas Cake from the Nigella Christmas cookbook is one of our favourite recipes.
+A good, rich Christmas cake needs to be made quite some time in advance.
+With pecan nuts, ground almonds and a generous glug of bourbon, Nigella Lawson’s traditional Christmas cake from the Nigella Christmas cookbook is one of our favourite recipes.

-For extra-special mince pies this Christmas, homemade mincemeat is an essential that requires a good few weeks of maturing.
-It’s a preserve that has so many variations it is difficult to know where to start.
-In this recipe from Beryl Wood’s Let’s Preserve It, she offers 6 different variations to choose from!
+Take your mince pies to the next level this Christmas, with homemade mincemeat.
+It’s a preserve that needs to be made well in advance in order to reach peak flavour by Christmas time.
+In this recipe from Beryl Wood’s Let’s Preserve It, she offers six different variations to choose from.

-Everyone needs a good recipe for a Christmas chutney to eat with cheese and this Apple and Sultana Chutney certainly doesn’t disappoint.
+Everyone needs a good recipe for a Christmas chutney to eat with cheese.
+This apple and sultana chutney certainly doesn’t disappoint.
 Robust and tangy, with a mellow hint of mustard seeds and juicy plump sultanas, it is best eaten after maturing for a few weeks in a cool, dark place.